NTracey/T1A1-Workbook/README.md

 ### Domains and DNS

+- **Domains:**

-Domain is interchangeable used with domain names, referring to the location of a website.
-A domain name can contain up to 63 characters (Computer Hope 2017).
-Top and second level domain refers to the first word such as ‘google’ and the last word of the domain name such as ‘.com’ (Marshal Brain, Nathan Chandler & Stephanie Crawford 2021).
+  The terms domain and domain name are interchangeable, referring to the location of a website.
+The length of a domain name can be up to 63 characters (Computer Hope 2017).
+The first word in a domain name, like 'google,' and the last word, such as '.com,' are referred to as top and second level domains.
+(Marshal Brain, Nathan Chandler & Stephanie Crawford 2021).

+- **DNS:**

-Domain Name System (DNS) connects to the internet through devices and servers.
-It converts domain names into IP addresses to locate and load the webpage (DNS Made Easy n.d).
-It is described that ‘The DNS concept is like a phone book for the internet.’
-(Marshal Brain, Nathan Chandler & Stephanie Crawford 2021, para.
-2)
+  The Domain Name System (DNS) connects devices and servers to the internet.
+To locate and load the webpage, it converts domain names into IP addresses (DNS Made Easy n.d).
+'The DNS concept is like a phone book for the internet' according to Marshal Brain, Nathan Chandler, and Stephanie Crawford's (2021).

 ## `Q3`

 #### TCP

-Fortinet (n.d) states that ‘TCP is a communication standard to exchange messages over the network’.  is to ensure that the data and message is delivered successfully over the network (Fortinet n.d).
+Fortinet (n.d) states that ‘TCP is a communication standard to exchange messages over the network’.
+It is to ensure that the data and message is delivered successfully over the network (Fortinet n.d).
 Once the TCP client and server is established which the server can either accept or reject, the connection stays open until the connection is terminated by either client or server (TAL tech n.d).
 TCP splits the messages in packets from the server, numbers, and sends them to their destination (sdx central 2022).

 #### HTTP and HTTPS